devops-md/www.devops.md/pages/05.events/2023-09-23-optimize-your-work-with-docker/item.en.md

 ---
-title: 'Optimize your work with Docker'
+title: 'Optimize your work with Docker: Use Docker for backend and frontend develop'
 date: '2023-09-23 11:00'
 creator: szavadschi
 hide_git_sync_repo_link: false